Luxuries…

 Paraphrased from an interview with Victor Allen Crawford, III.

-Life is so brief, especially the pleasures in it, times of delectation, stints of joviality, everything still briefer.
+1. Life is so brief, especially the pleasures in it, times of delectation, stints of joviality, everything still briefer.
 A blow of wind, everything quenched.

-2. Kusum Rohra said,
+2. Kusum Rohra says:

 Most of us would like to become the finest version of ourselves